Skip to Content

 The Repair Act requires anyone who is paid to repair motor vehicles owned by others to register with the Florida Department of Agriculture and Consumer Services (FDACS).
 This includes preferred repair networks and independent shops that handle windshield replacements.
 The law applies to a wide range of businesses, including new and used car dealers, garages, service stations, and specialized repair shops.

 One of the most important provisions for consumers is the requirement for written estimates.
 If a repair, including a windshield replacement, will cost more than $100, the shop must give us the option to request a written estimate, be notified if the repair exceeds a specified amount, or waive the written estimate requirement.
-This provision helps us make informed decisions about your windshield replacement claims.
+This provision helps us make informed decisions about our windshield replacement claims.

 Consumer protections